Table of Contents

 - Don’t grind extremely fibrous material like corn husks, celery stalks, onion skins, and artichokes.
-Fibers from these can tangle and jam the garbage disposal motor and block drains .
+Fibers from these materials can tangle and cause a clogged garbage disposal.
+Fibrous materials can jam the garbage disposal motor and block drains .

 - Don’t turn off the motor or water until grinding is completed.
 When grinding is complete, turn off the the garbage disposal first.
 Let water continue to run for at least 15 seconds, flushing out any remaining particles.
 Then turn off water.

 - Don’t put too many potato peels down the garbage disposal.
 The starches in the potatoes will turn into a thick paste and may cause blades to stick.